 Key elements of Voter’s Choice Act Elections Model

-Every registered voter in participating counties would be delivered a ballot 28 days before Election Day.
+Every active, registered voter in participating counties is mailed a ballot 28 days before Election Day.

-Voters will have three ways to return their ballot:
+Voters have three ways to return their vote-by-mail ballots:

-- 2. Drop the ballot in a secure county ballot drop box; or
+- Drop the ballot in a secure county ballot drop box

-Traditional polling places will be replaced by vote centers.
-Voters will have the freedom to cast a ballot in-person at any vote center in their county instead of being tied to a single polling location.
+Vote centers replace traditional polling centers.
+Voters have the freedom to cast a ballot in-person at any vote center in their county instead of being assigned to a single polling location.
 Vote centers look and feel like polling places, but provide additional modern features to make voting easy and convenient.

 At any vote center in a participating county, a voter may: